 International job seekers should be prepared to take the foreign country as it is with all of its difficulties, contradictions and challenges.

 Most visits to the foreign country are trouble-free but you should be aware of the global risk of indiscriminate international terrorist attacks, which could be against Western interests and civilian targets, including places frequented by foreigners like restaurants, hotels, clubs and shopping areas.
 In recent years, many national authorities have carried out a number of investigations and operations against terrorist networks.

-The applicants should be familiar with basic information related to country in which they are seeking employment.
-Knowledge of geographical and economics data could be crucial during a job interview.
+The applicants should be familiar with basic information related to the country in which they are seeking employment.
+Knowledge of geographical and economic data could be crucial during a job interview.
 Be aware of the regional differences in cultural manners, dress code and language, if you want to apply successfully for an international job.

 However, you should manage your online presence.
 Eliminate any photos and statements that could reflect poorly on you.
 From an employer’s point of view, someone who emphasizes partying on a social networking site is not focused on jobs and those who post complaints about work or colleagues are less desirable candidates.
 Online resume should not include sensitive information as they could show a lack of respect for confidentiality and discretion.

 Foreign Languages in International Job Search

-There are many positions in foreign countries that require professionals who are fluent in English and who can speak local language at the business conversation level.
-Although local language is not essential, a sound working knowledge of the language is considered necessary to cope with daily office life and life outside work.
+There are many positions in foreign countries that require professionals who are fluent in English and who can speak the local language at the business conversation level.
+Although the local language is not essential, a sound working knowledge of the language is considered necessary to cope with daily office life and life outside work.

 There are exceptions within some areas i.e. IT industry, tourism industry.
-Not speaking local language will not necessarily hurt you.
+Not speaking the local language will not necessarily hurt you.

-Usually write your international CV or resume in local language to local companies and in English or other foreign language to international ones.
+Usually, write your international CV or resume in the local language to local companies and in English or another foreign language to international ones.

 Looking for a job shouldn't be a full-time job!